ikem-krueger/ikem-krueger.github.io/_posts/2019-10-12-difference-between-raspberry-pi-and-arduino.md

 # When do you use what?

 That depends on the task(s).
-But basically, if it is a "single task job", you use an Arduino.
+But basically, if it is a "single task job", use an Arduino.
+For everything else, use a Raspberry Pi.